blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Assassin.md

 It referred to a group of Nazari Isma'eeli Shi'a Mohammedan Muslims who were called The Order of the Assassins.

 Only a set of disciples called the Fedayeen actually involved in fights.

 # Origin of the Word
-"Asaasa" means "principles" in Arabic.
+"Asas" means "principles" in Arabic.
 "Asaasiyyoon" meant "People of Principles".
-"Hashshashin" was probably a play on the word "Asaasiyyoon"
+"Hashshashin" was probably a play on the word "Assaasiyyoon" (not "Assaassiyyeen", the plural of "Asasi", meaning Fundamental)